UW-Hydro/VIC/README.txt

         To accomodate input forcing files that might have been produced via VIC's OUTPUT_FORCE option, and therefore could contain a header, read_atmos_data.c has been modified to detect and skip headers that follow the formats outlined above.
+TJB

 Variable TYPE specifications for binary-format output files in the global parameter file must match the strings listed in vicNl_def.h.

 	Files affected:

 	parse_output_info.c

 	Description:

 	When listing output variables in the global parameter file, if the output file format is binary, the variable data TYPE must match the string from vicNl_def.h exactly, e.g. "OUT_TYPE_INT" rather than just "INT".
+TJB

 Added global option CONTINUEONERROR allowing simulation to continue on cell error.

 	Files affected:

 	arno_evap.c
 	CalcAerodynamic.c
 	calc_atmos_energy_bal.c
 	CalcBlowingSnow.c
 	calc_rainonly.c
 	calc_surf_energy_bal.c
 	display_current_settings.c
 	dist_prec.c
 	frozen_soil.c
 	full_energy.c
 	func_surf_energy_bal.c
 	get_global_param.c
 	ice_melt.c
 	initialize_new_storm.c
 	lakes.eb.c
 	redistribute_during_storm.c
 	root_brent.c
 	runoff.c
 	snow_intercept.c
 	snow_melt.c
 	soil_conduction.c
 	solve_snow.c
 	surface_fluxes.c
 	vicNl.c
 	water_energy_balance.c
 	water_under_ice.c
 	wetland_energy.c
 	global.param.sample
 	LAKE.h
 	vicNl_def.h
 	vicNl.h

+	Description:

 	If the global option CONTINUEONERROR is set to TRUE then the simulation continues to run even if a cell fails and produces partial output.
 Default is is for CONTINUEONERROR to be FALSE, as in previous versions of model.
 The return value of some modules was changed from void to an int numeric return value.
 The ERROR value is defined in vicNl_def.h.
+KAC via GCT

-Exponential grid transformation option for soil thermal nodes in finite different heat equation
+Exponential grid transformation option for soil thermal nodes in finite difference heat equation

 	Files affected:

 	calc_surf_energy_bal.c
 	display_current_settings.c
 	frozen_soil.c
 	func_surf_energy_bal.c
 	get_global_param.c
 	initialize_global.c
 	initialize_model_state.c
 	soil_conduction.c
 	soil_thermal_eqn.c
 	vicNl_def.h

+	Description:

-            Description: New option is now EXP_TRANS to have an exponential distribution of the thermal node depths in the vertical dimension.
+	New option is now EXP_TRANS to have an exponential distribution of the thermal node depths in the vertical dimension.
 This allows for closer thermal nodes near the surface of soil where the variance is greatest.
 The transformation allows for the solution to be solved in linear-space, wherein the nodes are distributed linearly with depth, but the physical system exists in exponential space.
 This change also involves a rearranging of the terms in the finite-difference equaton (equation 8 of Cherkauer et al. 1999).
 Therefore the constants (A-E) are calculated in a new way.
 These constants are equal to the constants in each of the terms in equation 8 multiplied by alpha^2*deltat.
+JCA

 Implicit solution option for finite difference frozen soils algorithm

 	Files affected:

 	calc_surf_energy_bal.c
 	display_current_settings.c
 	frozen_soil.c
 	func_surf_energy_bal.c
 	get_global_param.c
 	initialize_global.c
 	Makefile
 	surface_fluxes.c
 	vicNl_def.h
 	vicNl.h

+	Description:

-            Description: The implicit solution uses Newton Raphson to solve the system of non-linear equations.
+	The implicit solution uses Newton Raphson to solve the system of non- linear equations.
 Therefore there is a new option, IMPLICIT.
-If the implicit solution fails (which can sometimes occur at the initial formation of ice in the soil column), the model will use the original explicit solver to solve for the thermal temperatures for that time-step only.
+If the implicit solution fails (which can sometimes occur at the initial formation of ice in the soil column), the model will use the original explicit solver to solve for the thermal temperatures for that time step only.
 The implicit option is unconditionally stable and therefore the Courant-Friedrichs-Lewy condition does not need to be checked (as it should be for the explicit solver).
+JCA

 Zsum_node calculated once and passed in soil_con to other subroutines

 	Files affected:

 	calc_surf_energy_bal.c
 	func_surf_energy_bal.c
 	initialize_model_state.c
 	lakes.eb.c
 	read_initial_model_state.c
 	runoff.c
 	soil_conduction.c
 	vicNl_def.h
 	write_debug.c
 	write_model_state.c

+	Description:

-          Description:  Zsum_node is the depth of each of the thermal nodes needed for the finite difference frozen soils algorithm.
-Rather than re-calculating this value in various places, this vector is now passed in the soil_con structure to the various subroutines where it is needed.
+	Zsum_node is the depth of each of the thermal nodes needed for the finite difference frozen soils algorithm.
+Rather than re- calculating this value in various places, this vector is now passed in the soil_con structure to the various subroutines where it is needed.
 The one exception is set_node_parameters, because this is a slightly different definition of Zsum.
+JCA

 Patch for "cold nose" problem

 	Files affected:

 	frozen_soil.c
 	soil_thermal_eqn.c

 	Description:

 	This is an inelegant fix for "cold nose" problem that may occur in the finite different frozen soil algorithm in each mode of operation.
 	This involves a thermal node that is of a lower temperature than the upper and lower thermal nodes.
 Due to the first term of the heat conduction term (the term that accounts for a change in the thermal conductivity in space), the first term can become more negative than the second term.
 This causes this cold node to become much colder and thus breaks the second law of thermodynamics (because flux_term1 exceeds flux_term2 in absolute magnitude).
 Therefore, a check is now made to set the first term to zero when this begins to happen.
 	This only seems to happen in the first and second near-surface nodes.
+JCA

 Added EXCESS_ICE option (set in user_def.h)

 	Files affected:

 	calc_surf_energy_bal.c
 	calc_water_energy_balance_errors.c
 	display_current_settings.c
 	frozen_soil.c
 	full_energy.c
 	func_surf_energy_bal.c
 	get_global_param.c
 	initialize_model_state.c
 	initialize_soil.c
 	LAKE.h
 	lakes.eb.c
 	output_list_utils.c
 	prepare_full_energy.c
 	put_data.c
 	read_initial_model_state.c
 	read_soilparam_arc.c
 	read_soilparam.c
 	runoff.c
 	soil_conduction.c
 	soil_thermal_eqn.c
 	surface_fluxes.c
 	user_def.h
 	vicNl.c
 	vicNl_def.h
 	vicNl.h
 	wetland_energy.c
 	write_model_state.c

 	Description:

 	If TRUE, VIC allows for excess ground ice, i.e. an expanded porosity to account for an initial volumetric ice fraction larger than soil porosity.
 The ground subsides (therefore soil depth is no longer static) and the porosity decreases as the excess ice melts.
 	Once porosity reaches the soil porosity (1-bulk density/soil density), it does not change.
 The initial volumetric ice fraction for each soil layer must be defined in the soil file.
 The maximum value for this initial ice fraction is set by MAX_ICE_INIT in vicNl_def.h.
 Another new parameter is ICE_AT_SUBSIDENCE, also set in vicNl_def.h.
 This parameter controls the rate of subsidence as the ground warms.
 Setting a larger value will cause the ground to subside sooner and faster.
 The physical bounds of this parameter are 0.0 and 1.0, although setting this to a value of 1.0 will result in the ground continually subsiding despite very cold soil temperatures because there is always a small amount of unfrozen water in each soil layer due to the function used in maximum_unfrozen_water.
 	The recommended value is 0.8.
+JCA

 Bare soil evap for LAI=0

 	Files affected:

 	func_surf_energy_bal.c

 	Description:

 	Modified to use arno_evap rather than canopy_evap if LAI is 0, e.g. winter cropland.
 KAC via TJB

 Drop canopy snow if thin

 	Files Affected:

 	snow_intercept.c

 	Description:

 	Modified to drop canopy snow if it is especially thin (< MIN_SWQ_EB_THRES), which should improve the numeric stability of the canopy energy balance solution.
 KAC via TJB